nobodyF34R/ykw-editors/README.md

 ## Legend

+my-tools: some python scripts i made

 compiled: all the editors in exe form

-save tools: decrypt and encrypt yokai watch saves
+save-tools: decrypt and encrypt yokai watch saves

-source code: all the editors' code
+source-code: all the editors' code

-tools: some python scripts i made

 ## Important